AlanLau9809/2025_COMP3334_Project/README.md

 ## 📄 License

-This project is developed for academic purposes as part of COMP3334 - Computer Systems Security course.
+This project is developed for academic purposes as part of PolyU COMP3334 - Computer Systems Security course.
 All rights reserved for educational use.

----

-**Developed by**: COMP3334 Group Project Team
-**Course**: Computer Systems Security (2024)
-**Institution**: The Hong Kong Polytechnic University
-**Focus**: Secure system design and implementation against passive adversaries